INTERNATIONAL WEBINARS ON HUMAN TRAFFICKING

 Executive Director and Founder of MISSION 89 aiming to reduce child trafficking in sports by keeping sports training academies accountable for the safety and well-being of the children they care for.
 M.A. in Sport Administration from the AISTS in Lausanne, Switzerland and a B.A. in International Studies & Economics from the University of Miami, Florida.

-OBE.
 Founding Member and Global Strategy Director, Santa Marta Group (an anti-trafficking charity that aims to act as a catalyst for law enforcement).
+Chief Executive, PRAEVENI GLOBAL.
 30 years experience of police investigation.
 From 2010, Head for the establishment of the Metropolitan Police Human Trafficking response in UK and from 2014 to May 2018, first Independent Anti-Slavery Commissioner for the UK government, from 2018, Ireland’s representative to the Council of Europe Independent Group of Experts for Trafficking (Greta).

 Survivor of child sexual abuse, certified Trainer and Life Coach for the Self-Talk Institute, voice for the voiceless he is the founder of “An Athlete’s Silence”.
 As an athlete, he silently endured sexual abuse and trafficking from the adults entrusted with his training while winning gold medals at the Norway and Danish Cups.
 He broke his silence with the TedTalk, “An Athlete’s Silence” and developed the Predatory Grooming Trifecta© and Predatory Internet Grooming© (PIG).
 He has appeared on ABC, CBS, NBC, CBC news, and has been interviewed for TIME Magazine and for the George Clooney Productions Company.
 Board member of The Army of Survivors, author of two novels depicting his story, “Surface Tension” and “Cracked Surface”.